Last updated on February 7th, 2023

 Barack Obama, the 44th president of the United States, holds a special place in history as the first African-American president of the country.
 Read on to discover 53 interesting facts about Barack Obama, both political and personal.

-#6.
-After graduating high school with honors, Obama attended Occidental College in Los Angeles in 1979.
+6. After graduating from high school with honors, Obama attended Occidental College in Los Angeles in 1979.
 In 1981 he made his first public speech, urging the college to support the abolishment of apartheid in South Africa.

 Work and Career